Buying A House As-Is: What To Know

 While the warranty probably won’t cover appliances or systems that are already damaged, they can help you cover the cost if something else goes wrong.
 Home warranty policies can be a smart idea for homeowners who buy “as-is” homes, especially if the home is older.

 So, is buying an “as-is” home really worth it?
-Before you decide, ask yourself a few questions:
+Before you decide if you should buy an as-is house, ask yourself a few questions:

 - Do I have money to make repairs?